 - Digital animation using professional Wacom drawing pads and industry software

-- 3D animating, 3D modeling, Rotoscoping, Web design and VFX effects
+- 3D animating, 3D modeling, Rotoscoping, Motion graphics and VFX effects

 - Illustration techniques including life drawing, perspective with mixed media

 - Have the opportunity to go on a variety of trips and visits

 You will be assessed through practical assignments.
 The final term's assessment will be in the form of a self - chosen project which is externally assessed.